-Considerations and possibility of carrying twins.
+Considerations of carrying twins.

 Chances of Having Twins